-It's been even higher in the four seasons since, with more than half of his field goal attempts coming from the perimeter.
+It's been even higher since, with more than half of his field goal attempts coming from the perimeter.

-Carter has made those opportunities at a decent rate, too, to the point where he now ranks eighth all-time in 3-pointers made for his career.
+Carter has made those opportunities at a decent rate, too, to the point where he now ranks sixth all-time in 3-pointers made for his career.

-Don't get it twisted, though - even at the age of 40, Carter is still more than capable of throwing it down.
+Don't get it twisted, though - even on the wrong side of 40, Carter still proved more than capable of throwing it down.

 Chapter 5: The mentor

-"Being on the court, being able to lead by example, is something that I enjoy doing," Carter told Kevin L. Chouinard of Hawks.com this offseason.
+"Being on the court, being able to lead by example, is something that I enjoy doing," a then 41-year-old Carter told Kevin L. Chouinard of Hawks.com prior to the start of the 2018-19 season.
 "I want to get to a point where a guy is on the court and I'm like, 'What did you see there?'
 How can I accomplish this goal in that moment?"

 In two seasons with the Hawks, Carter remained a valuable rotation player, averaging over 16 minutes per contest while appearing in 136 games and connecting on a respectable 35.5 percent from beyond the arc.